voxpupuli/puppet-icinga2/README.md

 [puppetlabs/chocolatey] are required.

 #### Class: `icinga2::install`
-Handles the installation of the Icinga2 package.
+Handles the installation of the Icinga 2 package.

 #### Class: `icinga2::config`
-Installs basic configuration files required to run Icinga2.
+Installs basic configuration files required to run Icinga 2.

 #### Class: `icinga2::service`
 Starts/stops and enables/disables the service.